openstack/watcher/doc/source/deploy/installation.rst

     # pip install -r requirements.txt

 From here, refer to :doc:`configuration` to declare Watcher as a new service into Keystone and to configure its different modules.
-Once configured, you should be able to run Watcher by issuing these commands:
+Once configured, you should be able to run the Watcher services by issuing these commands:

 .. code-block:: bash